 - Ensure that protocols of all research at the University which uses or produces biohazardous organisms are reviewed and found to protect personnel, environmental, and public safety.

 The Institutional Review Board (IRB) of Campbell University is concerned with the ethical treatment of humans when they are involved as participants in research.
-The committee seeks to ensure that the principles of confidentiality, informed consent, benefit and minimal risk are adhered to in research connected to Campbell University.
+The committee’s primary responsibility is to protect the rights and welfare of human research participants.
+All potential research involving human participants must be reviewed by the IRB.

 The Library Committee serves as an advisory committee to the Director of Library Services and as a liaison between the library and its constituents, particularly the faculty and student body.